escalopa/prayer-bot/README.md

 ## Upcoming Features 🚀

-# Version 1 Milestones 🏁
+### Version 1 Milestones 🏁
 - [x] Support date format for prayersdate command with leading zeros and with delimiters (. / -)
 - [x] Implement subscriptions & notifications
 - [x] Update text messages to be more user friendly

-# Version 2 Milestones 🏁
+### Version 2 Milestones 🏁
+- [x] store prayers time in memory to reduce the number of requests to the database since the prayers time is not changing
+- [x] make response endpoint for admin to respond to feedback & bug messages
-- [ ] send sorat al kahf on friday
+- [x] remind about gomoaa prayer on friday

+### Version 3 Milestones 🏁
 - [ ] Add different languages support (AR, RU)

-# Version 3 Milestones 🏁
-- [ ] make response endpoint for admin to respond to feedback & bug messages